smussenden/352-652-Summer-2017/readme.md

 4.4 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to turn on and off an html element with a button click.
 Homework: finish jQuery CodeAcademy tutorial.

 4.5 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to change data in a chart.
-Homework: Work on developing detailed list of interactives to be built for final project.
+Homework: Work on developing detailed list of specific points you want to make with the data you've gathered.

 ### WEEK FIVE
-5.1 In-class assignment: Meet with instructor one-on-one to discuss project interactives to be built.
+5.1 In-class assignment: Meet with instructor one-on-one to discuss specific points you want to make with data you've analyzed.
 Homework: Finalize list of interactives to be built.

 5.2 Due at beginning of class: full list of interactives to be built.
 In-class assignment: Lab to work on final project, get final sign off from instructor for interactives.
 Homework: Work on final project